rtalexk/asg_ensure_ammount_services/README.md

-# Tutorial: Implement Elastic Load Balancer in AWS
+# Tutorial: Implement Auto Scaling Group in AWS

-This tutorial will teach you how to implement an Application Load Balancer using AWS ELB to route traffic among instances in different avaliability zones.
+This tutorial will teach you how to implement an Auto Scaling Group to ensure a certain amount of instances keep running even after a sudden termination.

 ## Architecture